CSC207-UofT/course-project-time/phase2/design_document.md

 Coverage-wise, our tests covers almost all methods in the `services` package.
 All of our tests passing guarantees that the classes are working properly.
 If any use cases are changed and there is a subtle bug, our tests could effectively locate the bug and determine the cause, saving much debugging time and avoiding much nuisance.
+The `oldpomodororunning` package in the `services` package is not covered as we are no longer using this package in our final project.
+We did not delete the files as we were told to still hand in our console application where `oldpomodororunning` is still being used.

 ## Refactoring